openintentsframework/oif-contracts/README.md

 Oracles are located in `src/oracles`. `src/oracles/BaseInputOracle.sol` provides a standardized attestation storage structure along with attestation lookup structures.
 This allows anyone to easily create new oracles that remains compatible with Input Settlers.

 Message submission and/or relaying is not defined and has to be created specifically for each oracle.
-The most important compatibility layer between fillers and oracles exists through the `IPayloadCreator.arePayloadsValid`.
+The most important compatibility layer between fillers and oracles exists through the `IAttester.hasAttested`.

 ### Bitcoin SPV (Light) Client